 Considering the low pricing of object stores and the relatively small size of most application assets, you might not need to bother with cleaning up older assets: keeping them around may cost you only a few cents per month.

-To push assets to an object store from an app on Aptible Deploy, you'll need to:
+To push assets to an object store from an app on Aptible, you'll need to:

 - Identify and incorporate a library that integrates with your framework of choice to push assets to the object store of your choice.
 There are many of those for most popular frameworks.